Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 1. I have four tables total
     - Two tables have information that should be constant based on my project assumptions (name, email, consent, one time payments sent out, one time documents received)
-      - If at any time this constant information changes (ex: new last name, new principal), I would update that information in the appropriate table and make a note of when and why the change occurred in my "notes" field
+      - If at any time this constant information changes (e.g., new last name, new principal), I would update that information in the appropriate table and make a note of when and why the change occurred in my "notes" field
     - Two tables are for my longitudinal information
       - This is where I will track my data collection activities each wave, as well as any information that may change each wave, again based on the assumptions of my project.
 In this example, I assume that grade level may change, maybe because my data collection waves occur across school years and teachers may move around.
 I also assume that a participant can drop at any point in the study and I want to track their status each wave.
 2. I have connected my tables through primary and foreign keys ("tch_id" and "sch_id")

 The model above is absolutely not the only way you can design your tables.
 There may be more efficient or more appropriate ways to design this database, but again as long as you are not duplicating information, build what works for you.
-As an example of a potentially more efficient way to structure this database, I could combine all waves of data collection into one table and create a concatenated primary key that uses both "tch_id" and "wave" to uniquely identify rows since "tch_id" would now be duplicated for each wave of data collection (Figure \@ref(fig:fig9-6)).
+As an example of a potentially more efficient way to structure this database, I could combine all waves of data collection into one table and create a concatenated primary key that uses both "tch_id" and "wave" to uniquely identify rows since "tch_id" would now be duplicated for each wave of data collection (see Figure \@ref(fig:fig9-6)).

 <div class="figure" style="text-align: center">
 <img src="img/participant4.PNG" alt="Example participant database model" width="80%" />